Bacik calls on Tanaiste to raise issue of Journalists’ Arrest

 Waiting periods for Waterford University Hospital are beyond acceptable.

-Labour Party General Election candidate, Cllr.
+Press Archives – Page 96 of 174 – The Labour Party Labour Party General Election candidate, Cllr.
 John Pratt has called for action on extraordinary waiting lists for outpatients in Waterford, with some patients now waiting up to 4 years.
 Cllr.
-Pratt said: “Following the raising of this issue in the Dáil with the Minister I am adding my voice to that of…
+Pratt said: “Following the raising of this issue in the Dáil with…

 Read more »